 “I can’t believe this!”

-I yawn and stretch, hearing the crinkle of newspaper beside me.
+I look up from my desk, hearing the crinkle of newspaper beside me.

 “I cannot believe this!”
-Keith Longrin yells again, pounding his fist against the mattress.
-I roll over to look up at him sitting against the headboard of our bed.
+My brother’s voice booms again, snapping the paper open.
+I roll my eyes and look at Keith.
 “Look at this, Cady, just look at this!”
 He waves the paper at me.
 “The governor’s priest—Father Whatshisname—just came out of the closet today in the Sunday paper.
 The front page!”

 “Not gay.”
 Keith scoffs.
 “I wish.
 We could have spun that to our advantage.”
-He sipped from a mug of what smells like life-giving coffee as I see thoughts—campaign plots and strategies—churn in his intense gaze.
-Feeling groggier in the face of his focus, I lean forward to snag my own sip from the other side of the mug.
+He sits on the corner of my desk, making me move my mug before it spills coffee all over my keyboard.
+I take a sip as I see thoughts—campaign plots and strategies—churn in his intense gaze.
 “No, he came out as a member of,” he pauses to shake his head before saying through gritted teeth, “that club.”

 I stop, perking right up—choking on the coffee I’d just sipped.
 I sit back with a squeak as I sputter and cough.
-I wave him away while he sets the coffee down and leans forward in an effort to pat my back.
 “Donovan’s?”

-It's the governor’s latest endeavor to clean up the city.
-After struggling with his war against drugs, Jacob Reynolds realized that if he was going to be re-elected next term, he needed a war he could win.
+It’s the governor’s latest endeavor to clean up the city.
+After struggling with his war against drugs, Governor Jacob Reynolds realized that, if he’s going to be re-elected next term, he needs a war he could win.

 So Governor Reynolds and his entire staff jumped on the bandwagon.